Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 ### Nested Mount Points
 In addition to the root mount point, other under file systems can be mounted into Alluxio namespace by using the mount command.
-The `--option` flag allows the user to pass additional parameters to the mount operation, such as credentials for S3 storage.
+The `--option` flag allows the user to pass additional parameters to the mount operation, such as credentials.

 ```console
 $ ./bin/alluxio fs mount /mnt/hdfs hdfs://host1:9000/data/